coderschool-ftw/news-app-googlenewsapp-team-4/README.md

 **Jade** - In a nutshell this project was a challenge in many ways.
 Such as:

 - Linking features: How to load more pages after user inputs a keyword, that changes the request parameter and then handle the response object/details appropriately.
+  --SOLUTION: With Thang's knowledge and expertise, he was able to incorporate the search feature I created with his load more button logic.
 - Attempted to add a Carousel for Headline articles: Got stuck on trying to figure out how to iterate over an array of carousel items and display it properly.
 The issue is not yet resolved therefore it is not included in the project here.